 Immediately after the match the Field Marshall will make sure the match card is signed by each team representative and taken to the tournament headquarters.
 A team who fails to properly check in with the Field Marshall will forfeit that game.

 Teams failing to check-in (15) minutes prior to their scheduled kick-off time or failing to report ready to play within (5) minutes of scheduled kick-off time may forfeit their match.
 All teams must have a minimum of (7) players present to start the match.
-Teams who have forfeited may continue on in the tournament.
+Teams who have forfeited may NOT continue on in the tournament.